-There is, of course, a reason for this.
-Unlike SF writers, who habitually incorporate the existence of religion into their work, SF scholars are often extremely antipathetic.
-For some, immersed in a tradition of Marxism, SF by definition must be kept pure from the taint of religion, a kind of exercise in Enlightenment values, narrowly defined.
-Those values are perhaps best expressed by British journalist Francis Wheen in his excellent book How Mumbo-Jumbo Conquered the World.
+copyright library holding millions of volumes, and There is, of course, a reason for this.
+Unlike SF most of their thesis written?
+Obviously, borrow and writers, who habitually incorporate the existence of religion into their work, SF scholars are often extremely antipathetic.
+For some, immersed in a tradition of Marxism, SF by definition must be kept pure from the taint of religion, a kind of exercise in Wheen in his excellent book How Mumbo-Jumbo Conquered the World.
 Wheen's theme is that the values of the Enlightenment are in retreat in the modern era.
-He defines those values as "an insistence on intellectual autonomy, a rejection of tradition and authority as the infallible sources of truth, a loathing for bigotry and persecution, a commitment to free inquiry, a belief that (in Francis Bacon's words) knowledge is indeed power".
+He defines those values as "an insistence on intellectual autonomy, a rejection of tradition and In novel after novel, I found priests in space.
+Priests authority as the infallible sources of truth, a loathing for bigotry and persecution, a commitment to free inquiry, a belief that (in Francis Bacon's words) knowledge is indeed power".

 These are of course fine values, indeed firmly intertwined with the Enlightenment period.
 But concomitant with them, in some eyes anyway, is the idea that they are antipathetical to religion in almost all forms.
 God, it seems, is unreasonable, and faith in God or Gods all the more so.
 The perception, however, that the main thinkers of the Enlightenment were atheist is somewhat erroneous.
 D'Holbach and Diderot certainly were and proudly so.
 It becomes fuzzier when people ascribe atheism to philosophers like David Hume or Spinoza, however.
-Both, after all, defended themselves against vigorously accusation.
+Both, after all, vigorously defended themselves against the accusation.
 However, there is a broad perspective, running from the Enlightenment period, or indeed even earlier, through to the critics of contemporary and recent SF, that the Enlightenment and religion are diametrically opposed, because they utilise different methods to pursue similar aims.